 Now here’s my secret weapon-do NOT rinse out all the conditioner.
 Leave in a little (mostly on the ends) to maintain little extra moisturizing, and then wring out all excess water.
 After bath, scrunch-in an alcohol-free styling gel or light styling cream into the hair to enhance the natural curl.
 The alcohol free formulation won’t dry out the hair and will help maintain beautiful curls without looking wet or sticky.
 You will need to experiment with the amount of product needed to see what works.
 Start with a nickel-sized dollop on your palm and try to evenly distribute it through the hair while scrunching.

 For detangling at other times of the day, always use a detangler and use the same combing method described above.
-It’s like a magical potion!
-It contains hydrolized wheat protein and wheat starch to condition, protect and smooth the hair shaft.
 This makes it possible for you to comb through the tangles.
 To prevent tangles, try putting the hair back in loose styles during active times and at night for bed.
 They can wear their hair down for less physical activities and special occasions.

 Last but certainly not least, definitely get a great haircut that will help to enhance the curls.
 Oftentimes, if there aren’t enough layers or the layers are too long, it will drag down the hair creating those straight hair sections on top.
 Ask for a stylist who’s experienced in making curly hair look its best!